exonum/exonum/README.md

 ## Demo

-Because of blockchain is a distributed kind of software you should to run multiple nodes which handle the transactions and keep the data safely.
+Since blockchain is a distributed kind of software you should run multiple nodes which handle the transactions and keep the data safe.

 ### Requirements